makeitMVPadmin/LAP6_feedback-cubbies/README.md

 # LAP6_feedback-cubbies

 ## About The Project
-This community-driven feature integrates seamlessly into an existing application to provide a space for giving and receiving constructive feedback.
-It’s designed to support new graduates seeking guidance on the quality of their work, helping to alleviate the uncertainty often felt during the job search process.
-By fostering clarity and empowerment, it enables users to build confidence and advance in their career journeys.
+This feature is designed to integrate into an existing app, creating a space where users can give and receive constructive feedback.
+It’s aimed at supporting new grads who want guidance on their work, helping ease the uncertainty of the job search process.
+By promoting clarity and confidence, it empowers users to grow and move forward in their careers.

 ## Tech Stack
 Frontend: React, SASS, ShadUI, HTML